When your cat sneezes, she is releasing high-pressure air from her nose and mouth.

 A few sneezes a day is fairly normal, but when kitty sneezes consistently over a period of days, you may want to bring her to visit us, as she could have an upper respiratory infection.

-While most sneezing is caused by a viral infection, other causes of sneezing could be bacterial, fungal, a foreign body (see our article on Foxtails), or a tumor.
+While most sneezing in cats is caused by a viral infection, other causes for sneezing could be:

 When to Call Us